 The reality of today’s working environment is that most of us spend the majority of the day sitting behind a desk.
 And as evolution has not caught up yet with this new form that we are taking on, we sit with back pain and sore buds as a result.
 Good posture and a well ergonomic chair can assist in reducing and avoid the pain and chiropractor bills.
 We look at the best office chairs to help you spend your working day with a better posture.

-The top of the line Zody features a highly adjustable base with pneumatic lift, back stop and forward tilt, lumbar support and highly adjustable 4-D arms.
-The casters is suitable for hard floors and carpets alike.
+The top of the line Zody features a highly adjustable base with pneumatic lift, backstop and forward tilt, lumbar support and highly adjustable 4-D arms.
+The casters are suitable for hard floors and carpets alike.

 The frameless back of the SAYL is inspired by the principles of suspension bridges and living unframed, going beyond expectations.
-The chair encourages a full range of movement while the mesh like material keeps you cool.
-An engineering master piece in ergonomics design.
+The chair encourages a full range of movement while the mesh-like material keeps you cool.
+An engineering masterpiece in ergonomic design.

 The DX racer might be more suited for are a gamer instead of an office.
 Designed in the shape of racing car bucket seat, this ergonomic chair provides comfort in style and the extra cushioned head rest and lumber support adds the cherry on the top.
 The armrests is height adjustable and has a 90 degree inclination adjustment.